treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 ---
 layout: post
-title: "Abusing and overusing list comprehensions in Python"
+title: "Overusing list comprehensions and generator expressions in Python"
 date: 2019-03-26 12:00:00 -0700
 comments: true
 categories: python
 ---

 List comprehensions are one of my favorite features in Python.
-I love list comprehensions so much that I've written an [article][] about them, done [a talk][talk] about them, and did a [3 hour tutorial on comprehensions][tutorial] at PyCon 2018.
+I love list comprehensions so much that I've written an [article][] about them, done [a talk][talk] about them, and held a [3 hour comprehensions tutorial][tutorial] at PyCon 2018.

 While I love list comprehensions, I've found that once new Pythonistas start to really appreciate comprehensions they tend to use them everywhere.

-Comprehensions are lovely, but they can easily be overused.
+**Comprehensions are lovely, but they can easily be overused**!

+This article is all about cases when comprehensions aren't the best tool for the job, in readability terms at least.
+We're going to walk through a number of cases where there's a more readable alternative to comprehensions and we'll also see some not-so-obvious cases where comprehensions aren't needed at all.

+This article isn't meant to scare you off from comprehensions if you're not already a fan; it's meant to encourage moderation for those of us (myself included) who need it.

-In this article I'll be using the term "comprehension" to refer to all forms of comprehensions (list, set, dict) as well as generator expressions.
+**Note**: In this article I'll be using the term "comprehension" to refer to all forms of comprehensions (list, set, dict) as well as generator expressions.
 If you're unfamiliar with comprehensions, I recommend reading [this article][article] or watching [this talk][talk] (the talk dives into generator expressions a bit more deeply).

-Sometimes there's an alternative to a comprehension that's much more readable.
-I'd like to discuss a few cases where comprehensions *aren't* the best tool for the job, in readability terms.

-I'll also show a couple cases where comprehensions simply aren't needed at all.

-If you're not already a fan of comprehensions, [please read up on them first][article].
-This article isn't meant to scare you off, it's meant to encourage moderation for those of us (myself included) who needed.

 ## Writing comprehensions with poor spacing

 Critics of list comprehensions often say they're hard to read.
 And they're right, many comprehensions *are* hard to read.

-Sometimes all a comprehension needs to be more readable is better spacing.
+**Sometimes all a comprehension needs to be more readable is better spacing**.

 Take the comprehension in this function: